chrisjohgorman/fitbit-planets/README.md

 [12:38:39][info][build] App UUID: 4b678716-7e8e-4259-893d-d4b026e3c4a5, BuildID: 0x09b6d1b419367701
 Done in 3.98s.
 ```
 Setup the developer bridge in the fitbit app on your phone.
-Select Account, device (In my case Sense 2), Developer Menu and toggle the switch Developer Bridge.
+Select Fitbit App, Account, device (In my case Sense 2), Developer Menu and toggle the switch Developer Bridge.
 On your watch, select Settings, Developer Bridge and Turn on USB debugging.
 This will require a reboot of the watch.
-Then execute the the next code example.
+Then execute the the next three commands from a bash shell.
 ```
 export FITBIT_QA_COMMANDS=1
 export FITBIT_DEVBRIDGE_DUMP=1